Okanagan language: Predicates and arguments

-Each clause in Colville-Okanagan can be divided into two parts: inflected predicates which are required for every sentence, and optional arguments.
-Colville-Okanagan allows a maximum of two arguments per sentence construction.
+Each clause in Okanagan can be divided into two parts: inflected predicates which are required for every sentence, and optional arguments.
+Okanagan allows a maximum of two arguments per sentence construction.
 These are marked by pronominal markers on the predicate.
 Each argument is introduced to the sentence via an initial determiner; the only exception to initial determiners is in the case of proper names which do not need determiners to introduce them.
 Predicates may be of any lexical category.
 There may be additional arguments added to a sentence in Okanagan via complementizers.
 Okanagan is unique among the majority of Salish languages for the inclusion of the complementizer.

 Obliques

-Colville-Okanagan has one oblique marker that serves adapts it to several different functions depending upon the context in which it is used.
-The oblique marker ‘t' can be used to mark the object of an intransitive verb, as in the case below.
+Okanagan has one oblique marker that serves adapts it to several different functions depending upon the context in which it is used.
+The oblique marker 't' can be used to mark the object of an intransitive verb, as in the case below.

-‘t' may also mark the agent in a passive construction, and it may be used to mark the ergative agent of transitive verbs.
-Finally, the oblique ‘t' may be used to mark functions including time and instrument:
+'t' may also mark the agent in a passive construction, and it may be used to mark the ergative agent of transitive verbs.
+Finally, the oblique 't' may be used to mark functions including time and instrument:

-‘t' may also coincide with the determiner ‘iʔ' in the case of instrumentals and passive agents:
+'t' may also coincide with the determiner 'iʔ' in the case of instrumentals and passive agents:

 Complements

-There are a number of complements available to Colville-Okanagan to clarify its predicates among these are positional complements, which merely indicate the place of a predicate.

-In addition to positional complements, there are a variety of marked complements, complements used in Okanagan that express further meaning through a series of particles.
+There are a number of complements available to Okanagan to clarify its predicates; among these are positional complements, which merely indicate the place of a predicate, and a variety of marked complements, used to express further meaning through a series of particles.

-The first of the marked complements is the prefix /yi/.
-For the most part, /yi/ is an optional complement that is used in definite cases with the exception of cases when a proper noun is used.
-In such cases, the /yi/ prefix is not allowed.
-When /yi/ is used it refers to a definite referent.
+The first of the marked complements is the prefix yi.
+For the most part, yi is an optional complement that is used in definite cases with the exception of cases when a proper noun is used.
+In such cases, the yi prefix is not allowed.
+When yi is used it refers to a definite referent.